idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 Due to the nature of an offline install, it is possible some tests will fail (missing common system binaries like `rsync`, or other network related tools not normally present on air-gapped machines).

 You will also see SKIPPED tests.
-Some tests are specific to Macintosh, or Linux only.
+This is normal as some tests are specific to Macintosh, some for Linux.
 Or some other constraint your machine does not satisfy.

-However, most tests should pass.
+Most tests should pass.
 If they don't, or you see `MAX FAILURES`, thats a problem!
 And it needs to be addressed before continuing.
 Please supply a report of the actual failure (scroll up a ways).
-For example the following does not help us (created with `./run_tests -i always_bad`):
+For example the following explains little (created with `./run_tests -i always_bad`):

 ```pre
 Final Test Results: